sk8tz/dewey/docs/dewey-redis/index.rst

-Dewey Redis
+Dewey Slack
 -----------

-A collection of .Net utilities for Redis
+A collection of .Net utilities for Slack